shapeshed/shapeshed.com/content/posts/why_web_standards_matter.md

-{
-  "title": "Why Web Standards Matter",
-  "date": "2006-04-02T00:00:00+01:00",
++++
+date = "2006-04-02T00:00:00+01:00"
-  "description": "At Shape Shed we have a philosophy of hand coding websites to International Standards.
+description = "At Shape Shed we have a philosophy of hand coding websites to International Standards.
 Why go to the trouble of validating code?
-This article explains why and outlines the benefits we can give to our clients as a result. ", "tags": [
+This article explains why and outlines the benefits we can give to our clients as a result. " tags = ["Web Standards"] title = "Why Web Standards Matter"

-    "Web Standards"
-  ]
-}
++++
 ## The problem

 The Internet is growing very quickly.
 New platforms, technologies and browsers are emerging all the time.
 With so much innovation going on there is a real danger that a plethora of platforms and technologies will leave web development behind.
 In short the web is becoming more complex and less standardised.